-- CBT Cognitive Behavioural Therapy: This style relies on goal setting & is a useful therapy when addressing specific issues, e.g. Phobias.
+- CBT Cognitive Behavioural Therapy: This approach relies on goal setting & is a useful therapy when addressing specific issues.

 - Body Work: We often develop a physical response to an emotional issue.
-In using body therapy, the client learns skills to manage their body’s response to stress & fear.
+In using body therapy, the client learns skills on how to manage their bodily response to stress, anxiety & fear.

-- Solutions Focused Brief Therapy: This does exactly what it says on the tin!
-The idea is to look at the presenting problem & find ways to break it down into manageable pieces.
-It’s a focused approach & is useful for dealing with many issues, e.g. bullying.
+- Solutions Focused Brief Therapy: This involves examining the presenting problem & finding ways to break it down into manageable pieces.